-To promote the creation of quality genre literature in the state of Maryland, we're holding this contest and encouraging everyone to enter.
-Anything that falls into the "speculative fiction" genre--science fiction in all its forms and fantasy in all its forms.
-Urban fantasy, hard science fiction, dark fantasy, it all counts.
-That is to say, the work must have a speculative element.
+The Baltimore Science Fiction Society holds its annual Amateur Writing Contest to promote the creation of quality genre literature in the state of Maryland.
+Any short story that falls into the "speculative fiction" genre--science fiction and fantasy in all their forms--is welcome.
+Urban fantasy, hard science fiction, dark fantasy, it all counts as long as the work has a speculative element.

 What are the basic rules?

-You have to be 18 or over to enter, a Maryland resident or currently a student at a MD two or four year college, and you cannot either be a member of the Science Fiction Writers of America or have been published in a professional science fiction/fantasy magazine ("professional" as defined by the SFWA list here: http://www.sfwa.org/join-us/sfwa-membership-requirements/#shortfiction).
+We're looking for short stories in the speculative fiction genre.
+You have to be 18 or over to enter, a Maryland resident or currently a student at a MD 2- or 4-year college, and you cannot either be a member of the Science Fiction Writers of America or have been published in a professional science fiction/fantasy magazine ("professional" as defined by the SFWA list here: http://www.sfwa.org/join-us/sfwa-membership-requirements/#shortfiction).
 This contest is to help amateurs reach the next level, not assist those who are already there.

 Word minimum is 1,000 words.
 Word limit of 5,500 words.
 In other words, your story has to be at least 1,000 words, and cannot be more than 5,500.
 All submissions should be formatted using the standard short story submission format (courier font, 12 size, double spaced, etc. see William Shun's example here: http://www.shunn.net/format/story.html)